 WE GOT YOU COVERED

 California homeowner Shelly Albert lived next to grumpy Henri Baccouche.
 How do we know he was grumpy?
 You’d be grumpy, too, if your neighbor built a fence over the parties’ common driveway easement, enclosing a grove of nine mature olive trees that stood on your land.
 Imagine how the Berliners felt when they awakened on the morning of August 13, 1961, to find that their neighbors on the east side of town had built a fence enclosing the Brandenburg Gate, Karl Marx Strasse, and some of the nicer parts of town.
-Or how the Mexicans will feel when they awaken from a siesta to find a big wall between them and Texas, and a rock with the bill wrapped around it lying in their front lawn?
+Or how those Mexicans must have felt when they awoke from a siesta to find a big wall between them and Texas, and a rock with the bill wrapped around it lying in their front lawn?
 That’s sort of how Mr. Baccouche felt.

 To make matters worse, Henri fumed, the nine olive trees had been badly damaged by Shelly’s contractors.
 The workers’ “actions in hacking, cutting and pruning the trees reduced them to a pitiable state.”
 The contractors had damaged other trees as well, thereby diminishing “the aesthetic and monetary value of those trees… ” Henri demanded treble damages under Civil Code §§ 733 and 3346, but later expanded his claims to include the alternative claim that Shelly and her people were negligent.